aramk/crayon-syntax-highlighter/readme.txt

 A handful of articles from others written about Crayon, thanks guys!

 * <a href="http://icrunched.co/top-5-syntax-highlighter-wordpress-plugins/" target="_blank">Top 5 Syntax Highlighter WordPress Plugins</a>
-* <a href="http://themesplugins.com/wordpress-Plugin/add-php-java-html-codes-posts-pages/" target="_blank">Crayon Syntax Highlighter Ð Plugin</a>
+* <a href="http://themesplugins.com/wordpress-Plugin/add-php-java-html-codes-posts-pages/" target="_blank">Crayon Syntax Highlighter ï¿½ Plugin</a>
 * <a href="http://bbpress.org/forums/topic/state-of-syntax-highlighter-support-in-bbpress-2/" target="_blank">State of syntax highlighter support in bbPress 2</a>
 * <a href="http://www.techbrunch.fr/informations/plugin-wordpress-afficher-code-source/" target="_blank">The ultimate plugin for displaying code in WordPress (French)</a>
 * <a href="http://www.trynull.com/2012/06/15/finally-wordpress-code-syntax-highlighting-that-works/" target="_blank">Finally!, A WordPress code syntax highlighting that works</a>